torvalds/linux/Documentation/crypto/userspace-if.rst

 The interface is provided via socket type using the type AF_ALG.
 In addition, the setsockopt option type is SOL_ALG.
-In case the user space header files do not export these flags yet, use the following macros:
+In case the user space header files do analt export these flags yet, use the following macros:

 ::